front-end-intermediate/session-11-reactintro/readme.md

 * `App.js`:

-Import the sample pirates as `piratesFile`:
+Import the pirates object:

 `import piratesFile from './data/sample-pirates-object'`

-Let's create a method:
+Create a new method:

 ```js
 loadSamples(){